UniversalDependencies/docs/index.md

 This is the online documentation and example bank for Universal Dependencies, version 1 (2014-10-01).

-<b>Important message for potential users:</b> We intend to treat version 1 as stable for at least the next year,
-but we may subsequently make further revisions based on experiences using it to treebank a range of languages.

 <!--
      The following <div> is the top-level element for the index page tabs.
 To add a new tab (e.g. for Swedish), first add a link to